Ranivris/reactor_test/README.md

 # Introduction
-This is a simple CSTR (Continuous stirred-tank reactor) Simulator
+This is a simple CSTR (Continuous Stirred-Rank Reactor) Simulator

-In the python code(cstr_test.py), there are two treads .
+Two python files.

-- One is simulation_loop
+sim_server.py : Simulator + Simple Modbus Server
-- Other one is ui_loop
+hmi_client.py : HMI + Simple Modbus Client

 In Attack Scenario,
-  If Jacket Water 300 K -> 305K for a few seconds, The system will fall out of equilibrium.
+  If Jacket Water (Coolant) 300 K -> 305K for a few seconds, The system will fall out of equilibrium.

 # Execution Example.
 ## Normal